Cyproconazole: Regulation

-In the U.S. Sandoz applied for registration under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) with the U.S. EPA in 1988, and cyproconazole was approved on December 22, 1993.
+In the U.S. Sandoz applied in 1988 for registration under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) with the U.S. EPA, and cyproconazole was approved on December 22, 1993.

 In 2006, EPA settled with Syngenta for $15,600, because they failed to report cyproconazole production in India and Switzerland.

 In 2007, the U.S. Environmental Protection Agency had issued a Section 18 quarantine exemption for using Syngenta's then unregistered cyproconazole product "Alto 100 SL" against Asian soybean rust in soybeans, and in 2008, it issued a Section 3 registration.

 In 2009, Syngenta applied for full registration of cyproconazole use on soybean.

 In 2012, Syngenta requested the EPA to establish regulations for residues of cyproconazole in or on peanut including nutmeat, peanut hay, peanut meal, peanut butter and refined oil, which as of 2015 was still under review.

+Europe

 In Europe, Syngenta had applied for registration in 2009 and the European Food Safety Authority recommended cyproconazole be registered in 2010.
+Approval began in June 2011 and expired after 10 years in May 2021.
+The acceptable daily intake per the European Chemicals Agency is 0.02 mg/kg body weight per day.